jitheshktv/JK-GCP-PCF-TF/README.md

 # How Does One Use This?

 checkout the project.
 Edit terraform.tfvars file with your project specefic variables.
 Edit the variables.tf with your requirement specefic variables values and execute the terraform template.
-You will also need a file with the "service_account_key" which you need to pass as a "-var-file" or append it to the terraform.tfvars file.
+You will also need a file with the "service_account_key" (eg: service_account_key.tfvars) which you need to pass as a "-var-file" or append it to the terraform.tfvars file.

 ## What Does This Do?